Step by step planning

 Step 3: What would you like to do?

 Now that you know what you're looking for, you can start browsing for specific activities that match your ideas.
 You do not have to hold back; just create a long list of activities and worry about the details later.
 In the next stage, a long wish list allows you to eliminate things that are geographically out of reach.
-Also a long wish list makes sure you're flexible, as many activities are weather dependent: visiting a mountain top is useless when it's covered in clouds.
+Also a long wish list makes sure you're flexible, as many activities are weather dependent: visiting a mountain top is useless if it's covered in clouds.
 So make sure to list some bad weather alternatives too.

 Find activities here